rodjek/rspec-puppet/README.md

 #### Specifying trusted facts

-When testing with Puppet >= 4.3 the trusted facts hash will have the standard trusted fact keys (certname, domain, and hostname) populated based on the node name (as set with `:node`).
+The trusted facts hash will have the standard trusted fact keys (certname, domain, and hostname) populated based on the node name (as set with `:node`).

 By default, the test environment contains no custom trusted facts (as usually obtained